Data Centers in Nebraska

 Power Analysis

-Nebraska's power infrastructure is a significant advantage, characterized by affordability, reliability, and an increasingly diverse generation mix.
+Nebraska's power infrastructure is a significant advantage, characterized by competitive pricing and a reliable grid.

-Power Grid Reliability The state's power grid is well-engineered and benefits from a balanced energy portfolio that includes significant nuclear, wind, and hydroelectric sources.
-This diversity enhances grid stability and provides predictable service to data center operators.
+Power Grid Reliability: The state's power grid is well-engineered and benefits from a diverse energy mix that includes coal, nuclear, and a growing renewables portfolio of wind, hydro, and solar.
+This diversity contributes to grid stability and predictable supply, supporting mission-critical operations.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Nebraska provides a key sales tax exemption on computer systems, software, and equipment used in a data center.
-This incentive significantly reduces the upfront capital investment required for building out or refreshing large-scale infrastructure.
+Tax Advantage For Data Centers: The state offers a significant tax incentive specifically for data centers.
+Operators can benefit from a sales tax exemption on computer systems, software, and certain equipment purchases.
+This advantage directly reduces the capital expenditure required for building new facilities or upgrading existing ones.

 Natural Disaster Risk